Xoreus/Website-Resume/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi!
+My name is Edward Leung and I am currently a MASc student at the University of British Columbia.
+My main research interest is the application of silicon photonics for quantum computing and I am currently under the supervision of Professor Lukas Chrostowski.
+I am also a part of the NSERC CREATE Quantum Computing Program.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/EdwardLeung_AcademicResume1.pdf" "newtab" >}}Resume{{< /staticref >}}